 - asymmetry/extension into the neurovascular bundles

 - involvement of the urethra

-- extension into the seminal vesicles (normal seminal vesicles have high signal on T2)
+- seminal vesicle invasion (normal seminal vesicles have a high signal on T2)

 Lymphadenopathy is best appreciated on T1-weighted images.